In This Article

-Though these two materials may have found a place in your home, but they are definitely not interchangeable.
-Both are often used in building kitchens and modular furniture and like every other material, these two also come with their set of advantages and disadvantages.
-We thought we should tell you about MDF vs Plywood, often used in building kitchens and modular furniture.
-A little extra information never did any harm, right?
-Read on.
+Though these two materials may have found a place in your home, they are definitely not interchangeable.
+Both are often used in building kitchens and modular furniture and like every other material, MDF and plywood come with their set of advantages and disadvantages.
+Given their frequency of use, we thought we’d give you a breakdown on the MDF vs plywood comparison.

-MDF is medium density fiberboard, which is basically engineered wood obtained by breaking down hardwood and softwood composites.
-Since it is made up of small wood fibers, there are no visible wood grains or knots.
-The fibres are joined together, using wax to produce panels by applying pressure or high temperature.
+MDF is medium-density fiberboard, which is basically engineered wood obtained by breaking down hardwood and softwood composites.
+Since an MDF board is made up of small wood fibres, there are no visible wood grains or knots.
+The fibres are joined together using wax to produce panels by applying pressure and high temperature.

-Now that we know what MDF is composed of, we are sure you want to know how good or bad it is, to help you select between MDF vs plywood.
+Now that we know what an MDF board is composed of, we are sure you want to know how good or bad it is, to help you select between MDF vs plywood.

-- MDF is generally cheaper, when compared to plywood
+- MDF is generally more economical when compared to plywood

-- The surface of MDF is very smooth and makes for a great base for painting
+- The surface of an MDF board is very smooth and homogeneous which makes it a great base for painting

-- Thanks to the smooth edges, it is easy to cut and carve designs out of MDF
+- Thanks to the smooth edges, it is easy to cut and carve grooves out of MDF

 Like every other material, MDF also comes with its set of cons.
 Knowing the disadvantages will help you differentiate between MDF board and plywood:

-- MDF soaks up water and other liquids like a sponge and swells, if not sealed well
+- If not sealed well, MDF soaks up water and other liquids like a sponge and swells

 A Case for Plywood

-Like MDF, plywood is also engineered wood, made by binding veneer wood sheets together into one solid piece.
-Plywood comes in different grades, so you can choose the right one that suits your needs.
-Unlike MDF, plywood has visible wood grains, but are free of other imperfections.
-Low grade plywood can be used in flooring at homes, while the higher grade version is perfect for cabinets and shelves.
+Like MDF, plywood is also engineered wood, made by binding veneer wood sheets together into one solid piece with resin.
+Plywood sheets come in different grades, so you can choose the right one that suits your needs.
+Based on the type of resin used, the water-resistant abilities of plywood changes.

 Advantages of Plywood

-Plywood has a lot of advantages that you could consider while getting it installed at your home.
-Such as:
+Plywood has a lot of advantages that you should consider while deciding between MDF vs plywood:

 - Made up of multiple layers of veneer, plywood is a tough material to use at home

-- Plywood comes in various designs and thicknesses
+- This material comes in various designs and thicknesses

 Disadvantages of Plywood